Are you skinny and want to gain weight?

 How To Tell If You Are Actually Underweight

 First, let’s discuss the medical definition of being underweight.
-You are considered underweight if your BMI is under 18.5
+You are considered underweight if your body mass index (BMI) is under 18.5

 Most people like to bash BMI as a very inaccurate representation of body profiles.